writing

 Friend.com wearable pendant prototype

-Confession: I have an obsession with wearable pendants.2 Honestly, what’s not enticing about a necklace-sized device that subtly rescues me from akward social slips.
+Confession: I have an obsession with wearable pendants.2 Honestly, what’s not enticing about a necklace-sized device that rescues me from akward social slips.

 Inevitably, this obsession led me straight to friend.com, a startup currently showcasing a chatbot on their website to preview the AI experience that, we are lead to believe, will reside within their wearable pendant.